 - Any signs of infection or severe pain.

-- Sudden changes in sensation or function, suggesting possible complications.
+- Sudden changes in sensation or function, suggest possible complications.

 FAQs on Recovering from Spinal Fusion Surgery